API reference#

 , the same as input, if the key is not defined in the Computer.

-- modules: MutableSequence[module] = []#
+- modules: MutableSequence[ModuleType] = []#

-List of modules containing pre-defined computations.
+List of modules containing operators.

 By default, this includes the